tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 - Tekton supports both Kubernetes and OpenShift

 ## Installing Tekton within OpenShift Cluster

+🔴 Only one person can perform this task in a Cluster as Tekton is installed cluster wide. 🔴

 - From the OpenShift web console, switch to Administrator view and select Operators --> Operators Hub and search for "Red Hat OpenShift Pipelines" and install it.

+- Once Tekton is installed in your OpenShift cluster it gets listed in the Installed Operators section.

 ## Installing Tekton CLI tool
 ```